TalyaBenAtar/TaskSprout/README.md

 ### 🗂️ **Board Management**
 - Create, edit, delete, and share boards via email.
-- “NEW” label on first-time viewed boards (per device).
+- “NEW” label on new, unopened boards (per device).
 - All board info stored in **Firestore**.

 ### ✅ **Task Management**
-- Tasks have 5 statuses: `TODO`, `IN PROGRESS`, `DONE`, `NEGLECTED`, `CLAIMED`.
+- Tasks have 4 statuses: `TODO`, `IN PROGRESS`, `DONE`, `NEGLECTED`.
-- Claim tasks to earn XP — only the assignee gets XP for status updates.
+- Claim tasks to earn XP — only the assignee gets (or losses) XP for status updates.
-- Drag & Drop tasks between columns.
+- Drag & Drop tasks between statuses.
 - Sound effects for status changes.
 - Toast messages like “Task Added”, “Moved to DONE”, etc.

 ### 📊 **Board Statistics**
-- XP configuration (for managers only).
+- XP configuration (available for board managers only).
 - Leaderboard sorted by XP earned on the board.
 - Five pie charts: Claimed, TODO, IN PROGRESS, DONE, NEGLECTED.